lhehnke/lhehnke.github.io/_posts/2018-01-23-road-accidents-south-australia.md

 ## Spatial data wrangling

-Prior to analyzing the accident data, some more data wrangling needs to be done.
+Prior to finally analyzing the accident data, some more geographical data wrangling needs to be done.

-First, we need to choose the right projection for transforming the x and y coordinates in the data set into their respective longitude and latitude equivalents.
-The data comes with the following information on the projection (a href="https://epsg.io/3107">EPSG:3107</a>)
+As a first step, we need to choose the right projection for transforming the x and y coordinates provided in the data set into their respective longitude and latitude equivalents.

+The data itself comes with the following information on the projection (<a href="https://epsg.io/3107">EPSG:3107</a>)

 ```
 PROJECTION LAMBERT